 outstanding achievement awards were given.
 The Academic Achievement Award

-was presented to Williams for obtaining the highest overall scholastic
+was presented to Moran for obtaining the highest overall scholastic average,

-average, and the Performance and Attitude Award for exceptional performance
+and the Performance and Attitude Award for exceptional performance in

-Others Award,” named in honor of his wife, to Fleck in recognition
+in honor of his wife, to Dudley in recognition of his outstanding patient

-Lambda Nu, a national honor society for the Radiologic and Imaging Sciences.
+as members of Lambda Nu, a national honor society for the Radiologic and

-To become a member, one must maintain a 3.0 cumulative grade point average
+Imaging Sciences.
+To become a member, one must maintain a 3.0 cumulative

 Established in 1967, the North Oaks School of Radiologic Technology is

 accredited by the Joint Review Committee on Education in Radiologic Technology